nhsconnect/FHIR-NRLS-API/pages/explore/development_general_api_guidance.md

 - [Payload syntax](development_general_api_guidance.html#payload-syntax) - Used to inform the client that the syntax of the request payload (DocumentReference) is invalid.
 For example, if using JSON to carry the DocumentReference then the structure of the payload may not conform to JSON notation.
 - [Organisation not found](development_general_api_guidance.html#organisation-not-found) - Used to inform the client that the URL being used to reference a given Organisation is invalid.
 - [Invalid NHS Number](development_general_api_guidance.html#invalid-nhs-number) - Used to inform a client that the the NHS Number used in a provider pointer create or consumer search interaction is invalid.
-- [Unsupported Media Type](development_general_api_guidance.html#unsupported-media-type) - Used to inform the client that requested content types are not supported by NRLS Service
+- [Unsupported Media Type](development_general_api_guidance.html#unsupported-media-type) - Used to inform the client that requested content types are not supported by NRLS Service.
+- [Access Denied](development_general_api_guidance.html#access-denied) - Used to inform the client that access has been denied to perform the interaction.
 - [Internal Error](development_general_api_guidance.html#internal-error) - Used to inform the client if there is a failure during the change of the DocumentReference status.

 The error codes (including other Spine error codes that are outside the scope of this API) are defined in the [Spine Error or Warning Code ValueSet](https://fhir.nhs.uk/STU3/ValueSet/Spine-ErrorOrWarningCode-1).